vivin12/spring-boot-kafka/README.md

 3. Now click on the topic name which in this case is `book-update` and switch to the data tab.
 Click on `Retrieve messages` which looks like a play button to see the new meessages added from the previous step.

-## connecting,publishing and subscribing to kafka topic
+## Publishing and subscribing to kafka topic
 Before running the project let's look at some screenshots from the code base.

 1. Check `KafkaConsumerConfig` and `KafkaProducerConfig` classes in `core` package for consumer and producer configuration.